PASS Leader Recruitment Information

 You will be required to attend a day’s on-campus interactive training day.
 The training will be based on the work you have completed in the online training modules.

-Applicants who reach this stage will be invited to attend an on-campus training day in February 2021: TBC.
+Applicants who reach this stage will be invited to attend ONE on-campus training day.

 Only those who successfully complete all three steps will be considered for final selection as PASS leaders.